Weekly Musings – Macro Quartet for the week ending June 14, 2024 | India Infoline

 Data Source: RBI

-In the previous week, the rupee weakness was driven by political uncertainty, but this week it was all about strength in the dollar amidst the sharp fall in the Euro value.
-Even as political concerns eased in India and the new government took oath, the big story was all about the political crisis in France, the weakness in the Euro and the consequent strength in the dollar.
-Not surprisingly, the rupee weakened during the week, despite FPIs infusing $1.41 Billion into Indian equities during the week.
-For the week, rupee touched a high of 83.433/$ and a low of 83.639/$.
+Two weeks back, the rupee weakness was driven by political uncertainty, but in the recent two weeks, it was all about strength in the dollar amidst the sharp fall in the Euro.
+Apart from the dollar strength, the spike in crude prices were also a factor in rupee weakness.
+Things could have been worse, had it not been for the $3.24 Billion of FPI flows in the last two weeks into equities.
+For the week, rupee touched a high of 83.322/$ and a low of 83.684/$; with the pressure weakening the Indian rupee versus the dollar.

-After hovering below $80/bbl for most part of the previous week, the latest week to June 14, 2024 saw the oil prices again bouncing back above $80/bbl.
-The spike in oil prices came after the US API reserves saw a drawdown of more than 2.42 Million barrels during the week.
-Of course, the OPEC is expected to boost supplies in the second half of 2024.
+After hovering below $80/bbl for most part of the first week of June, the last 2 weeks saw the oil prices again bouncing back closer to $85/bbl.
+The spike in oil prices came after the US API reserves saw a drawdown of more than 2.47 Million barrels during the week.
+Also, Russia announced that it may cut supplies, raising the spectre of $100/bbl Brent Crude.

 |Date